kitnil/awesome/README.md

 - [ctrlf](https://github.com/raxod502/ctrlf) - ⌨️ Emacs finally learns how to ctrl+F.
 - [frog-menu](https://github.com/clemera/frog-menu) - Quickly pick items from ad hoc menus in Emacs
-- [shrface](https://github.com/chenyanming/shrface) - It is a shr faces package.
-Org Like faces for shr, dash-docs, eww, nov.el, mu4e and more!
+- [shrface](https://github.com/chenyanming/shrface) - It is a shr faces package that helps you apply your favourite org faces to shr, dash-docs, eww, nov.el, mu4e, and more!
 - [gomacro-mode](https://github.com/storvik/gomacro-mode) - Emacs package for working with gomacro REPL.
 - [dashboard-ls](https://github.com/jcs-elpa/dashboard-ls) - Display files/directories in current directory on Dashboard.
 - [org-spacer.el](https://github.com/dustinlacewell/org-spacer.el) - Enforce the number of blank lines between elements in an org-mode document